Look into Palanteer and get an omniscient view of your program

 Its format is similar to Unix paths: an ordered list of event name separated with a slash '/'.

-When no parent event path is specified, the corresponding return list via [`data_collect_events`](#data_collect_events) is a flat list of "chronological" (see note below) events without children.
+When no parent event path is specified, the corresponding return list via data_collect_events is a flat list of “chronological” (see note below) events without children.

-When a parent event path is specified, the corresponding return list is a list of "chronological" parent events whose field `children` is a flat list of chronological instances of the specified events under it in the event tree.
+When a parent event path is specified, the corresponding return list is a list of “chronological” parent events whose field children is a flat list of chronological instances of the specified events under it in the event tree.

-!!! note About "chronological"
+About “chronological”

 The date of an event is either the one of the event if it owns one, either the start date of the parent (which is a scope by design so always has a start date).